guildai/guild.ai/pages/docs/intro.md

 mkdir sample-project
 ```

+!!! tip

+    Click the word **`COMMAND`** in the upper right corner of any command
+    example---this copies the text to your clipboard, which you can paste
+    into your console.

 Create a file ``sample-project/guild.yml`` and modify it to be:

 ``` yaml
 - model: fashion
   description: Basic Fashion-MNIST image classifier.
 ```

+!!! tip

+    As with command examples, you can click the word **`YAML`** to copy
+    the example to your clipboard, which you can paste into your text
+    editor.

 Save your changes to ``guild.yml``.
 Confirm that the project structure
 is: